Fras-le expands brake lineup - Truck News

 Fras-le has expanded its lineup of hydraulic brake pads and added a new value-priced friction material called durbloc into the mix.

-Pins and other features in a related MRS (Mechanical Retention System) have been designed to help keep water from getting behind the friction material and pulling things loose, adds Bob Harrison, senior vice-president of sales and marketing.
+Pins and other features in a related Mechanical Retention System (MRS) have been designed to help keep water from getting behind the friction material and pulling things loose.
+That’s particularly important in locales that use corrosive de-icing compounds.

-Resistance to corrosion is an important feature in locales that use particularly damaging de-icing compounds, he says.
-“It’s really down to what’s the slurry and what’s the mix.”

 Magnum Pro products, designed for medium-duty vehicles like tow trucks, and Extreme Service products for applications like recycling vehicles, have both been repackaged.
 They come with related hardware kits, too.